gitfrosh/ColorHueState/contracts/README.md

-# Sample Hardhat Project
+# ColorHueState | Contracts

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project includes the smart contract (ColorHueState.sol) for the ColorHueState digital art project by Jurgen Ostarhild and accompanying contracts.
+It comes also with a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:
+To redeploy try running some of the following tasks:

 ```shell
 npx hardhat help